Looking to Plan a Meeting in St. Pete/Clearwater?

 New & Coming Soon to St. Pete/Clearwater

-• A new 200-room Marriott Autograph Collection hotel is being planned in the heart of downtown St. Petersburg.
+• A 200-room Marriott Autograph Collection hotel is also being planned in the heart of downtown St. Petersburg.
 The 50-story mixed-used tower also calls for 325 condominiums, dining and retail space.
 At press time, details on other offerings — including meeting and event space — as well as a projected opening date have not yet been announced.
 Stay tuned.

 • The new Museum of the American Arts and Crafts Movement is nearing a summer 2019 completion in St. Petersburg.
 The 137,000-square-foot facility will showcase businessman Rudy Ciccarello’s extensive collection of furniture, pottery, tile, metalwork, lighting, photography and other decorative arts from the late 19th and early 20th centuries.
 The five-story museum also will house event spaces, a 100-seat auditorium and a 9,000-square foot-restaurant.